Walter Ostanek

 Ladislav John "Walter" Ostanek, CM (born 20 April 1935) is a Canadian musician.
-He is known as "Canada's Polka King."
-He has received twenty-one nominations for Grammy Awards and won three.
+He is known as "Canada's Polka King".
+He has received thirteen nominations for Grammy Awards and won three.

 Early life

-Born in Duparquet, Quebec in 1935, his family moved to St. Catharines, Ontario, when he was a boy.
+Born in Duparquet, Quebec, in 1935, his family moved to St. Catharines, Ontario, when he was a boy.
 A young Ostanek received his first accordion as a gift in 1944.
 After several years, Ostanek became a popular entertainer in Southern Ontario, performing Slovenian-style (also known as Cleveland-style) polkas and waltzes.
 He could be heard frequently on the radio in St. Catharines and Welland.
 Walter began playing polka after his best friend introduced him to the accordion at age 5.

 Career

 In 1957 Ostanek formed his own band playing Slovenian-style polka music.
-In 1963, Ostanek and his band, the Walter Ostanek Band, would record their first of many albums.
-Over his career, Ostanek would record more than 50 albums and become known as Canada's Polka King.
+In 1963, Ostanek and his band, the Walter Ostanek Band, recorded their first of many albums.
+Over his career, Ostanek has recorded more than 50 albums and become known as Canada's Polka King.
 He has received three Grammy Awards and he has been nominated thirteen times.
 His style has been compared to America's Polka King, Frankie Yankovic of Cleveland.
-Like the late Yankovic, Walter Ostanek is of Slovene descent.
+Like Yankovic, Walter Ostanek is of Slovene descent.